By Craig // April 10, 2012 // 27 Comments

 • The Banff Summer Arts Festival takes place from June 21st to August 25th.
 You’ll find performing artists from across Canada and around the world including Emmylou Harris this year.

-Getting Around Banff
+Getting around Banff

 It’s easy to get around Banff on foot or by bike – should you have one.